-In November of 2019, the Company established a Restricted Share Unit ("RSU") plan known as the "Hillcrest Restricted Share Unit Plan," which provides for the issuance of RSUs in such amounts as approved by the Company's Board of Directors.
+In July of 2021, the Company adopted a new a Restricted Share Unit ("RSU") plan known as the "Hillcrest Restricted Share Unit Plan," which provides for the issuance of RSUs in such amounts as approved by the Company's Board of Directors.
 The purpose of this Plan is to allow for certain discretionary bonuses and similar awards as an incentive and reward for selected Eligible Persons related to the achievement of long-term financial and strategic objectives of the Company and the resulting increases in shareholder value.